VenkatachalamSubramanianPeriyaSubbu/nbctl/docs/examples/run.md

 for nb in *.ipynb; do
-    echo "Running $nb..." | tee -a "$log_file" if nbutils run "$nb" --timeout 600; then echo "Success: $nb" | tee -a "$log_file" else
+    echo "Running $nb..." | tee -a "$log_file" if nbctl run "$nb" --timeout 600; then echo "Success: $nb" | tee -a "$log_file" else
         echo "Failed: $nb" | tee -a "$log_file"